bitwalker/distillery/docs/Walkthrough.md

 to configure Distillery and your releases.
 Depending on your project type, it will create an appropriate default release configuration, along with two environments, `:dev` and `:prod`, with typical configuration for those two environments.
 You can leave this configuration untouched, or modify it as desired.
-We will look at this file and discuss it's contents briefly, check out [Configuration](https://hexdocs.pm/distillery/configuration.html) for more information on this file and available settings.
+We will look at this file and discuss its contents briefly, check out [Configuration](https://hexdocs.pm/distillery/configuration.html) for more information on this file and available settings.

 To initialize Distillery, just run `mix release.init`.

-**NOTE**: In this walkthrough, we're making the assumption that this is a non-umbrella application, though there is no significant differences, see [Umbrella Projects](https://hexdocs.pm/distillery/umbrella-projects.html) for more details on configuration specific to that setup.
+**NOTE**: In this walkthrough, we're making the assumption that this is a non-umbrella application, though there are no significant differences, see [Umbrella Projects](https://hexdocs.pm/distillery/umbrella-projects.html) for more details on configuration specific to that setup.

 ## Configuring your release